AliRezaJoodi/Electronics_Modules/Detector_Zero Crossing_3-Phase/README.md

-It's a schematic for **Zero Crossing Detector** for a 3-phase dimmer.
+**Zero Crossing Detector** for a 3-phase dimmer.
 It's useful for detecting 30^ to 150^ range.
-I tested it for many times and worked great.
+It has been successfully tested several times.

 It has included:
 - Hardware (Included hardware layers.)